davidroman0O/frango/examples/basic/README.md

 # Basic PHP Integration Example

-This example demonstrates how to integrate PHP with Go using Go-PHP.
+This example demonstrates how to integrate PHP with Go using Frango middleware.

 ## Features